Anesthesia-Free Teeth Cleaning For Your Dog

 People whose dogs are in poor health, however, are often the most reluctant to schedule a teeth-cleaning.
 Most frequently, they cite the effects of anesthesia on their dogs’ already compromised health as their biggest concern.
 In many cases, though, there are more serious things they should be concerned about, because the fact is that the vast majority of dogs, even old ones, come through the anesthetic experience without peril, as long as the veterinarian provides appropriate supportive care.
-(See “Awaking Okay,” WDJ November 2002, for a detailed article about the safest anesthesia protocols and how to insist on them for your dog.)
+(See “What You Should Know Before Your Dog Receives Anesthesia,” WDJ November 2002, for a detailed article about the safest anesthesia protocols and how to insist on them for your dog.)

 Undoubtedly, some of the people who provide “anesthesia-free teeth cleaning” services outside of veterinarians’ offices are well-educated and experienced.
 Some may be former (human) dental hygienists or licensed veterinary healthcare technicians.
 Some do a terrific job.